Provisional Admission Open for 2026

 Day-to-day tasks in aerospace careers

-• Analyse flight data
+• Analyze flight data

 • Test prototypes

-• Review blueprints and technical reports
+• Review blueprints and technical reports.

-• Collaborate with cross-functional teams on projects
+• Collaborate with cross-functional teams on projects.

-Career Path in Aerospace Engineering
+Career Path and Job Prospects in Aerospace Engineering

 Education requirements